mithun100/nodejs-appdynamics-demo/README.md

 modify the AppDynamics configuration value in app.js

-Execute this command!
+Execute this command if you want to run the application on the local machine!

 npm install

 node app.js

+OR

 If you want to run them as Docker file, then run the  below command.
 It will build and run the application in the container.

-docker-compose up
+docker compose up

 Access the application on http://localhost:3000